Senshi111/fedora-hyprland-hyprdots/README.md

 # All the thems i took from prasanthrangan
 > **Note**
 >
-> thanks to prasanthrangan's work, I only took his themes and modified the scripts so that they could work in debian
+> thanks to prasanthrangan's work, I only took his themes and modified the scripts so that they could work in fedora
 >[prasanthrangan github page](https://github.com/prasanthrangan/hyprdots)